 As it was a last minute decision to participate in the 40 Hour Famine, I didn’t set up a fundraiser but I will make a personal donation to the charity tonight.
 40 Hour Famine

-Have you ever participated in the 40 hour famine or giving up something for an extended period of time?
+Have you ever participated in the 40 hour famine or have given up something for an extended period of time?